solidusio/solidus/guides/source/developers/preferences/class-extension-points.html.md

 end
 ```

-Now, when search is built it uses your extended `MyStore::ProductSearch`
+Now, when the search is built it uses your extended `MyStore::ProductSearch`
 functionality instead of the default functionality.

 [search-base]: https://github.com/solidusio/solidus/blob/v2.4/core/lib/spree/core/search/base.rb